bjornbytes/lua-deepspeech/README.md

 - Download the speech recognition model from the same release page.
 It's a huge `pbmm` file.

 > Note: There are multiple flavors of the native client.
-The `cpu` flavor runs on the CPU, the `gpu` flavor runs on the GPU with CUDA, and the `tflite` flavor can use the smaller tflite model instead of the pbmm one.
+The `cpu` flavor runs on the CPU, the `cuda` flavor runs on the GPU with CUDA, and the `tflite` flavor can use the smaller tflite model instead of the pbmm one.
+It's recommended to start with the `cpu` flavor.

 ### Scorer